What kind of cleasning practice do you follow?

 The report out of the London media said many independent observers, presumably British taxpayers, say the privilege of continued pro bono (free) use of the appellate body is both an ideological stain and a financial drain on the newly created Supreme Court.

-Declaring that he shares in the shame of the nation overstaying its welcome in the Privy Council, Nicholson characterised his call as urgent and regrettable, but stressed that this was no time for recriminations.
+Declaring that he shares in the shame of the nation overstaying its welcome in the Privy Council, Nicholson characterized his call as urgent and regrettable, but stressed that this was no time for recriminations.

 "It is unflattering for us as a people of an independent country to have placed ourselves in a situation to be told in quite measured but certainly unambiguous terms that surely the time has come for the imperial apron strings to be finally cut," Nicholson declared.